-A typical private equity investment structure in Portugal involves a private equity fund, managed by a regulated management entity, which in turn incorporates a wholly owned special purpose vehicle to perform the acquisition (mostly for liability ring-fencing purposes).
+A typical private equity investment structure in Portugal involves a private equity fund, managed by a regulated management entity, which in turn incorporates a wholly owned special-purpose vehicle (SPV) to perform the acquisition (mostly for liability ring-fencing purposes).

-The special purpose vehicle is then funded with equity from the fund (capital, quasi-equity contributions or shareholder loans) to perform the acquisition, and in larger deals bank financing is also procured.
+The SPV is then funded with equity from the fund (capital, quasi-equity contributions or shareholder loans) to perform the acquisition, and in larger deals, bank financing is also procured.